j0yk1ll/scientific-retrieval-engine/README.md

 # Ingest a paper by DOI
 paper = engine.ingest_from_doi("10.1234/example.doi")

-# Rebuild the ColBERT index
+# Rebuild the ChromaDB index
 engine.rebuild_index()

 # Search for evidence